FreeCAD/FreeCAD-render/docs/EngineInstall.md

 We are aware that installation, particularly the set up of a rendering engine, can be a daunting and even dissuasive step.
-Therefore, if you encounter any difficulty, **please do not hesitate to report it as an issue** in order for us to help you and also to improve the process for other users.
+Therefore, if you encounter any difficulty, **please do not hesitate to report an issue** in order for us to help you and also to improve the process for other users.